Skip to main content

 Request and Response Format

-Every action below is sent inside this bridge request envelope:
+Safe iframe bridge actions are sent inside this bridge request envelope:

 {